Tree Care Tips Florida

 • 6 min read

-• Select low-impact species near slabs.
+• Choose lower-impact species near slabs.

-• Install root guides when replanting close.
+• Use root guidance/barriers when replanting close.

 Project Gallery